Faces of Death: Plot

-After performing open heart surgery on an unnamed patient, pathologist Francis B. Gröss states to the viewer that he has become interested with the transitional periods of life and death thanks to a recurring dream that features grotesque deaths, which his experience as a surgeon has desensitized him to.
-He has accrued footage from himself or several parts of the world in an effort to better understand the many "faces of death".
+After performing an unsuccessful open heart surgery, pathologist Francis B. Gröss tells the viewer that he is interested in the transitional periods of life and death thanks to a recurring dream.
+At the same time, his experience as a surgeon has desensitized him to grotesque deaths.
+He has compiled footage to understand the many "faces of death."

-Footage is played of animal deaths, including chickens at a slaughterhouse, dog fights, the mummified corpses of the deceased inhabitants of Guanajuato, the natural predators of the Amazon rainforest and the ways they kill their prey, a monkey being killed and its brain being eaten by guests of a banquet, and a man killed by an alligator, which Gröss calls a "violent retaliation from a creature who has suffered continued abuse from mankind".
+Footage is played of various animal deaths, including a man killed by an alligator, which Gröss calls a "violent retaliation from a creature who has suffered continued abuse from mankind".
+Gröss next narrates over recordings of assassinations, stating that humans are the only species to kill for greed.
+Assassin François Jordan is interviewed, admitting that he kills solely for payment, not political or social value.
+If there were a case on which he had thoughts, he would immediately but respectfully decline the missions.
+Gröss introduces another type of killer, "the one who kills for no apparent reason."
+A gunfight ensues between a SWAT team and an armed murderer.
+During the gunfight, the SWAT team throws tear gas into the house of the murderer, who is later shot, after which the team enters the killer's house to find his family stabbed to death; Gröss questions whether the man's actions were caused by society.
+As criminal Larry DeSilva is executed by electric chair, Gröss questions "if two wrongs make a right."

-Gröss next narrates over recordings of assassinations, stating that homo sapiens are the only species to kill for greed.
-Assassin François Jordan is interviewed, admitting that he kills solely for payment, not for "political" or "social value".
-Gröss introduces another type of killer, "the one who kills for no apparent reason".
-A gunfight ensues between a SWAT team and an armed murderer who is shot, after which the team enters the killer's house to find his family stabbed to death; Gröss questions whether the man's actions were caused by society.
-As criminal Larry DeSilva is executed by electric chair, Gröss questions "if two wrongs make a right".
+Gröss visits the Los Angeles County coroner's office, where Dr. Thomas Noguchi is embalming multiple corpses after their autopsies.
+One cadaver is a horrifically bloated drowned woman; the other is a decapitated man whose skin is peeled off his skull for examination.
+Gröss asks Noguchi for his thoughts on his own embalming process after he dies, to which he replies: "life is purely a transitory state".

-Gröss visits a Chinese morgue, where Dr. Thomas Noguchi is performing the embalming process on multiple corpses after their autopsies.
-One cadaver is a pale, horrifically bloated drowned woman; the other a decapitated man whose skin is peeled off his skull for examination.
-Gröss askes Noguchi for his thoughts on his own embalming process after he dies, to which he replies, "life is purely a transitory state".
-One cadaver, Samuel Berkowitz, has his bodily fluids replaced with a liquid with a low freezing point, and his body stored in a freezer with 24/7 maintenance.
-Gröss explains the purpose of this "particularly costly" process is to preserve the body for future sciences to revive him.
+One man, Samuel Berkowitz has his body subjected to cryopreservation after death; his bodily fluids are replaced with a liquid with a low freezing point, then he is stored in a freezer to preserve his body for future science to revive him.
+The "theater of preservation" transitions to a brief discussion on suicide with footage of a woman jumping from a building; Gröss admits this was "a face of death he wishes never to face again."

 The next segment displays war and atrocities in history, including the Holocaust.
-The segment ends with Nazis being obliterated in battle, with Gröss adding that Hitler "lost control not only of his army, but of his mind".
-Footage of a woman jumping from 23 stories and hitting the concrete is shown.
-Gröss admits that suicide is a face of death he wishes to never face again.
+Footage of German forces slaughtering enemy forces is shown, as they were becoming more desperate in the latter years of the war.
+The segment ends with footage of Nazis being obliterated in battle and symbols of Nazism destroyed, with Gröss saying that Hitler "lost control not only of his army but of his mind."